Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_KEYPASSWD.md

 Pass a pointer to a null-terminated string as parameter.
 It is used as the password required to use the CURLOPT_SSLKEY(3) or CURLOPT_SSH_PRIVATE_KEYFILE(3) private key.
-You never need a pass phrase to load a certificate but you need one to load your private key.
+You never need a passphrase to load a certificate but you need one to load your private key.

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 # DEFAULT

 NULL

-# PROTOCOLS
+# %PROTOCOLS%

-All TLS based protocols: HTTPS, FTPS, IMAPS, POP3S, SMTPS etc.

 # EXAMPLE